nniiicc/ESIP_TestBed_CodeMinMeta/Proposal.md

 ### Project Description

-**Introduction**
 The discovery and meaningful reuse of research software depends, in part, on accurate and meaninful descriptive metadata.
-While there a number of software metadata standards exist, these are often too specific (e.g. focused on a narrow stakeholder group or programming language) or too generic (i.e. extensions of metadata schemas used for related digital objects- such as DCMI) for accurately describing science software.
+While a number of software metadata standards exist, these are often too specific (e.g. focused on a narrow stakeholder group or programming language) or too generic (i.e. extensions of metadata schemas used for related digital objects- such as DCMI) to be used in research domains like the geosciences.

-This test bed project will contribute to ongoing efforts to develop a minimal metadata standard for science software in JSON-LD - a lightweight semantic format.
-In particular, we will build off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare - and directly contribute to the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS.
-Our initial work will include:
+This test bed project will explore the deveolopment of a minimal metadata standard for science software in JSON-LD - a lightweight semantic format.
+We will build off of the the "code as a research object" project by Mozilla Sciene, Github, and Figshare, in particular the [ongoing work](https://github.com/mbjones/codemeta) of Matt Jones at NCEAS.

+Our initial work will include the following:

 1. Completing a cross walking exercise that maps attribute value pairs from different existing software metadta standards.
 These include (but are not limited to):